austinlorenz/Maxima-Inequality-Operator/README.md

 (%i) is(x^2 > y)
 (%o)                              unknown

 I have created the operators '>>' and '<<' to overcome this weakness.
-They work by creating a digraph G whose vertices are the variables in the expressions of the assume database related to the arguement of the operator, with edges between elements if one is less than the other, followed by testing whether the first element is reachable from the second.
+They work by creating a digraph G whose vertices are the variables in the expressions of the assume database related to the argument of the operator, with edges between elements if one is less than the other, followed by testing whether the first element is reachable from the second.

 (%i22) x^2 >> y
 (%o22)                               true